 A description of fees and payment schedules.
 Include terms like whether the charges are hourly, weekly, or monthly; or whether you're charging a flat fee per project.
 You might also need to specify whether the pricing includes expenses, such as travel for a consultant who must visit different company locations, or if those expenses are to be billed and reimbursed separately.

 You'll also want to include a payment schedule with dates and amounts due.
 Some providers, like caterers, will typically have two payment dates and amounts, one for the deposit and one for the balance due.
 But other providers, such as contractors, might have a months-long schedule of payments due for projects that take many months to complete.

 The pricing section should also include the types of payments you accept, such as checks or credit cards.
-Some agreements will include a clause that specifies what will happen if payments are not received according to the schedule.
+Some agreements will include a clause that specifies what'll happen if payments aren't received according to the schedule.
 Late fees must approximate, as near as possible, the actual damages that the business or professional suffers when not paid on time.
-(Courts will not enforce late fees that are so high that they are punitive.)
+(Courts will not enforce late fees that are so high that they're considered punitive.)